-Let me introduce the law of evidence very briefly.
 When a court has to decide a case, there are two sorts of issues that it has to decide: (1) the facts- what actually happened?
 (2) the law- what are the legal consequences of that?
-Where the parties do not agree with each other about what happened, the court must resolve the first question, the question "what happened"?
+Where the parties do not agree with each other about what happened, the court must resolve the first question by weighing up the testimony of the parties and all the other available evidence.

-Actually in real-life court cases the order in which these things are considered may be a bit different.
-Courts, in our legal system, are generally not asked just to investigate a set of facts.
-"What happened on Smith Street, Jonestown, at 10:00 last Saturday night?" is not really the sort of question you would give the court.
-The response would be "why do you want know?"
-What happens in the legal system is that one party will come to the court and ask for particular legal remedy based on some event- eg "I want damages because Joe Bloggs hit me in the nose on Smith Street on Saturday night".
+Of course courts, in our adversarial legal system, are generally not asked just to investigate a set of facts.
+"What happened on Smith Street, Jonestown, at 10:00 last Saturday night?" is not really the sort of question that should be presented to the court.
+The response would be: "why do you want know?"
+What happens is that one party will come to the court and ask for particular legal remedy based on some event- for example "I want damages because Joe Bloggs hit me in the nose on Smith Street on Saturday night".
 Dealing with this claim will require the court to make findings about specific facts; but knowing the nature of the legal claim means the court can focus its attention on the facts that it needs to find to deal with this specific claim.
 What the court tries to identify, then, are the facts in issue.

-For our purposes today, we will take the main fact in issue to be the question: did Jesus of Nazareth rise from the dead?
+We will take the main fact in issue to be the question: did Jesus of Nazareth rise from the dead?
 This may involve consideration of some subsidiary facts: was there a person called Jesus of Nazareth?
 Did he actually die on a cross?
 After death, was his body missing from where it should have been?
 Was he seen alive after having been dead?
 But all those questions are secondary to the main one- did he rise from the dead?